sahilpatil6305/EC-314-Project/README.md

 Plus `nodemon` for development.

-## Learning Outcomes

-By the time you're done exploring this, you should understand:
-- How protocols stack and each layer adds its own headers
-- Why channel models matter (noise isn't just random — it follows patterns)
-- How ARQ window sizes trade off latency vs throughput
-- When to use which error correction code
-- How real networks stay reliable despite noise and interference

 ## Notes

-This is built for education first, performance second.
 The simulator can handle networks of 2-12 nodes smoothly.
 Beyond that, you might hit browser rendering limits.

 The channel models use standard communications theory formulas.
 If you're comparing against real data, tweak the K-factor for Rician or the Two-Ray parameters to match your environment.